 The final examinations for each semester and summer term are scheduled by the registrar.
 Classes that meet at the same time during a semester also have a common examination time.
 An index of these examination times is included in the Course Schedule.
-Near the end of each semester and term, the complete examination schedule is distributed to academic offices; the examination schedule for a specific class is available through the registrar’s website.
+Near the end of each semester and term, the complete examination schedule is distributed to academic offices; the examination schedule for a specific class is available through the Office of the Registrar’s website.
 Students may access their individual examination schedules through the site.

 Examinations should begin promptly at the scheduled hour and should not continue beyond the three hours allocated in the official schedule.

 No final examinations may be given before the examination period begins, and no change in time from that printed in the official schedule is permitted without approval.
 An instructor with a compelling reason to change the time of an examination must obtain the approval of the department chair and the dean of the college or school in which the course is taught before announcing an alternative examination procedure to the students.
 No substantial examinations may be given during the last class week or during the reading days and the no-class days preceding the final examination period.
 An examination is considered to be substantial if it counts for more than 30 percent of the final course grade.
 A change in the room assignment for a final examination may be made only with the approval of the registrar.